James O’Keefe’s Bad Faith Efforts to Embarrass Liberals Usually Go Down in Flames

 In June 2015, days after Donald Trump announced his campaign for president, O’Keefe visited Trump Tower possessing undercover video that allegedly showed a Hillary Clinton campaign worker accepting campaign swag from a Canadian national during a Clinton rally…a violation of election law prohibiting campaign contributions from foreigners (oh, the irony!).

-The video was dismissed but apparently Trump was impressed with a kindred spirit.
+The video was dismissed but Trump was impressed with a kindred spirit.
 Trump donated $10,000 to O’Keefe’s non-profit group, Project Veritas.

 In fact, like many conservatives, James O’Keefe has cashed in under a Trump presidency.
 The non-profit’s recent tax return revealed that O’Keefe is paid an annual salary of $317,000.
 Not bad for some dude with a camera with one notch on his belt (ACORN–more about that later) and several high-profile failures (Planned Parenthood, Democratic Senator Mary Landrieu of Louisiana and National Public Radio, among others).